hcorry98/DrColeman/README.md

 8. Test your domain name was assigned correctly by going to `http://[your domain]`

+9. If it does not work, give it some time for the DNS records to propagate.
+It can take up to 10 minutes.

-9. You may get a warning that your website is unsecure.
+10. You may get a warning that your website is unsecure.
 We will handle this in the next section

-10. Test any subdomain with `http://[any subdomain].[your domain]`
+11. Test any subdomain with `http://[any subdomain].[your domain]`

 ### Fifth, use Caddy to support HTTPS: